 How to choose the best sunscreen for your skin type

-New Delhi: A sunscreen is your best friend, whether you're stepping out shopping or going about your work and chores, it protects your skin from harmful UVA/UVB rays and pollution that cause damage in any and every season.
+A sunscreen is your best friend, whether you're stepping out shopping or going about your work and chores, it protects your skin from harmful UVA/UVB rays and pollutions that cause damage in any and every season.

 Broadly there are four types of skin and to choose the best sunscreen it's very important to know your skin type.
 This can be done by washing your face with the help of gentle cleanser.
 This will wash away the makeup, pollutants and other dirt.
 Wait for an hour and make sure that you do not touch your face.
 Your skin should return to its natural state which will help to determine the type of your skin.
 Take a tissue paper and dab your face.
 The area consisting of your forehead and nose must be the place where you concentrate.

-* Dry Skin: If the tissue paper is accompanied by lots of flakes and dead skin, then your skin is dry.
-You need to consider moisturizing your skin
+• Dry skin: If the tissue paper is accompanied by lots of flakes and dead skin, then your skin is dry.
+You need to consider moisturising your skin.

 Now that you know your skin type, it's easy to choose the perfect SPF Sunscreen for yourself.
 If you have dry skin, look for a sunscreen with a moisturiser or sunscreens that contain hydrating ingredients (ceramides or hyaluronic acid).